wp-plugins/relevanssi/readme.txt

 One more parameter: setting `[search phrase="on"]` will wrap the search term in quotation marks, making it a phrase.
 This can be useful in some cases.

+= Restricting searches to categories and tags = Relevanssi supports the hidden input field `cat` to restrict searches to certain categories (or tags, since those are pretty much the same).
+Just add a hidden input field named `cat` in your search form and list the desired category or tag IDs in the `value` field - positive numbers include those categories and tags, negative numbers exclude them.

+You can also set the restriction from general plugin settings (and then override it in individual search forms with the special field).
+This works with custom taxonomies as well, just replace `cat` with the name of your taxonomy.

 = Restricting searches with taxonomies =

 You can use taxonomies to restrict search results to posts and pages tagged with a certain